Article Citation: O.H. Aliyu, and A.A

 displacement history time graph represents the true characteristic nature of

-dynamic behaviour for a high frequency (33 Figure 3: Time history graph Figure 4: Deformation after initial drop Figure 4.1: Deformation after
+direction (see fig. 4.2) as well as subsequent twisting of the beam.
+Figure 3: Time history graph Figure 4: Deformation after initial drop Figure 4.1: Deformation after

 initial drop Figure 4.2: Rebound displacement 4.
 NUMERICAL SIMULATION After the